data-capsule/fogros2-sgc/README.md

 \[[Website](https://sites.google.com/view/fogros2-sgc)\] \[[Video](https://youtu.be/hVVFVGLcK0c)\] \[[Arxiv](https://arxiv.org/abs/2210.11691)\] (TODO: arxiv link)

+### Why Lite version

+The FogROS2-SGC carries a bag of protocols to support heterogenous demands and requirements.
+In this version, we build everything with webrtc protocol to streamline the routing setup.
+Webrtc is generally not compatible with the previous protocols.
+As a result, we make a lite version with only webrtc version.

 <!-- START doctoc generated TOC please keep comment here to allow auto update -->
 <!-- DON'T EDIT THIS SECTION, INSTEAD RE-RUN doctoc TO UPDATE -->
 **Table of Contents**